Reviewed by Tanya Harrell, PhD, LPC, NCC

 Relationship OCD is a type of OCD that’s lesser-known to the general public.
 People with relationship OCD experience intrusive thoughts about their relationships, such as, “is my partner right for me?” or “do I truly love them?”
 They may have a pervasive and extreme fear of being in the wrong relationship and what the consequences of that could be, or they may have other varying extreme beliefs and fears about relationships, such as a fear of being uncoupled, whether these are related to current relationships or relationships as a general topic.

 Harm OCD refers to intrusive thoughts and fears about harming others.
 Someone with harm OCD will often have an extreme fear of harming others that is disproportionate and unrealistic.
 Although someone with harm OCD, in reality, would likely never even consider harming another person, they may have an extreme fear of harming or killing someone.
 They might fear harming someone close to them, such as a child or another family member.
-Upsetting and intrusive thoughts such as, “what if I kill my spouse?” might persist in someone’s mind with no realistic or pointed reason, which is exceptionally scary.
+Upsetting and intrusive thoughts such as, “what if I kill my spouse?” might persist in someone’s mind with no realistic or pointed reason, which is exceptionally distressing and terrifying for sufferers.

 Pure O or purely obsessive OCD is a form of OCD where obsessions occur without external compulsions.
 The obsessions that someone with Pure O experiences can impact a person severely, and these obsessions can center around nearly any topic.